AhmedElgarnousy/Essential_ES_Diploma/Notes/06_Electronic_Switches.md

 ![rb](imgs/rb.JPG)

-- option2 not avaialable on atmega32 due to current limitiation from MCU so(MAX current is 40mA)
+- option2 not avaialable on ATmega32 due to current limitiation from MCU so (MAX current is 40mA)

   ![option2](imgs/option2.JPG)